rant-lang/reference/src/language/functions/piping.md

 [get-math-func |> []: 3.0; 2.0]
 ```

-## Behavior with temporal arguments
+## Interaction with temporal arguments

 Temporal arguments in piped calls behave differently than those in nested calls.